In this post, I’ve curated 100 fun and productive things to do when bored: Positive boredom busters to fight off boredom in your life forever!

 My Grandmother had endless interests and hobbies.
 She was always curious and open to learning new things.

-And as such, she was exceedingly talented at many different things and lived a very adventurous life which I always admired.
+As such, she was exceedingly talented at many different things and lived a very adventurous life, which I always admired.

 I vividly remember the day like it was yesterday.
 Riding along with my Grandmother in her little VW bug.
 Chewing spearmint gum.
 Singing to the radio.
 Those were the days.